Southern Yakutia (Sakha)

 head.

-Boris held Taidje’s shoulder and looked at him straight in
+Boris held Taidje’s shoulder and looked him straight in the

-the eye in a reassuring manner.
+eye in a reassuring manner.
 “I understand why you had to move.
-We are
+We are sometimes

-sometimes permitted to do things that are against our conviction for the sake
+permitted to do things that are against our convictions for the sake of serving

-of serving a greater good.
+a greater good.
 In your case, that greater good was your family.
-You
+You may have

-may have taken your only option,” he nudged Taidje on the chest, smiled, and
+taken your only option,” he nudged Taidje on the chest, smiled, and then rested

 Taidje shook his friend’s hand forcefully, looking elated